iqbal-lab-org/paper_gramtools_nesting/README.rst

   Accessions: analysis/input_data/pfalciparum/pf3k/bam_list.txt
 * M. tuberculosis 17 Illumina reads and matched PacBio assemblies.
 Illumina accessions: analysis/input_data/mtuberculosis/pacb_ilmn/ilmn_run_ids.tsv.
 * M. tuberculosis vcfs of 1,017 samples
-[] cortex vcfs on Pf3k
-[] cortex vcfs

 Steps for setup
 -------------------

-Setup commands and run commands work when issued from the root of this project.
+All commands work only when issued from the root of this project.

 Setup a python virtual environment and obtain snakemake::